cb0806151/cbh-mancala/README.md

 8/7/21
 - update package.json to eliminate [refresh issue](https://github.com/vercel/next.js/issues/10061)
 - get moves from players through the UI
+- let the player know when its their turn

 Backlog
 - check out next.js tips and tricks